Carl Gustaf von Rosen: Return to Ethiopia

 From 1974 to 1977 he flew aid for famine and drought victims in Ethiopia.

-The last action Count von Rosen saw was again in Africa in 1977, during the Ogaden War between Ethiopia and Somalia.
+The last action von Rosen saw was again in Africa in 1977, during the Ogaden War between Ethiopia and Somalia.
 Again flying famine relief for refugees, he was killed on the ground on 13 July 1977, during a sudden Somali army attack in Gode at the outbreak of the war.

 He was buried in Gulale cemetery, Addis Ababa.